Monitor initiatives and manage resources

 - Tips for managing projects and workloads

-Project managers and leaders need easy access to project status updates and team staffing to ensure work is on track and to make informed planning decisions.
-They can rely on real-time Portfolios and Workload insights to proactively report on projects and bandwidth in one place.
+Project managers and leaders need easy access to reporting, status updates, and team staffing to ensure work is on track and to make informed planning decisions.
+They can rely on real-time Portfolios with Dashboard and Workload insights to source all this information in one place.